supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 ![[Guidelines to GATE-CS-20240831160352865.webp]]

 - To define relations on a set, it has to be non-empty.
+Base set has to be non-empty.
 - Relation is one way and it is just a set of tuples between set(s).
 - Be keen about the base set on which the relation is defined.
 The term base set is only when the relation is defined on the same set.
 - Relation on a set $A$ is one of the subsets of the set $A$.
 - Every relation on $A$ is a subset of $A$.
 Every subset of $A$ is a relation on $A$.
 - To define a subset or superset relation, the set must contain only sets instead of simple elements.
 For example, a powerset of a set, all of its members are sets themselves.
-- When it comes to the types of relation on a set, then violation occurs only when the first order statement of the type of relation turns out to be false.
+- When it comes to the types of relation on a set, then violation occurs only when the FOL statement of the type of relation turns out to be false.

 ![[Guidelines to GATE-CS-20240901210847397.webp]]

 - It is better to use graph representation for checking out transitive relation to avoid any imaginary errors.
+- For general questions on relations, also consider evaluating empty relations and universal relations.

 - A partition of a set is also a set and every member of a partition set is also a set.
 - Each equivalence relation on a set corresponds to a unique partition and vice versa.